-Children under 18 years represent 23 percent of the population, but they comprise 33 percent of all people in poverty.
-Among all children, 44 percent live in low-income families and approximately one in every five (22 percent) live in poor families.
-Our very youngest children - infants and toddlers under age 3 years - appear to be particularly vulnerable, with 47 percent living in low-income families, including 25 percent living in poor families.
+Children under 18 years represent 23 percent of the population, but they comprise 32 percent of all people in poverty.
+Many more children live in families with incomes just above the poverty threshold.1 Among all children, 44 percent live in low-income families and approximately one in every five (21 percent) live in poor families.
+Our very youngest children-infants and toddlers under age 3 years-appear to be particularly vulnerable, with 47 percent living in low-income families, including 24 percent living in poor families.
 Being a child in a low-income or poor family does not happen by chance.
-Parental education and employment, race/ethnicity, and other factors are associated with children experiencing economic insecurity.
+Parental education and employment, race/ethnicity, and other factors are associated with children's experience of economic insecurity.
 This fact sheet describes the demographic, socio-economic, and geographic characteristics of children and their parents.
 It highlights important factors that appear to distinguish low-income and poor children from their less disadvantaged counterparts.

-How many infants and toddlers under age 3 years in the United States live in low-income families?
+How many infants and toddlers under age 3 years live in low-income families in the United States?